DanOvando/marlin/README.md

 The core wrapper function is located in R/simmar.R.
 This function keeps track of each of the populations and fleets.

-The actual population models are found in src/fish\_model.cpp.
+The actual population models are found in src/fish_model.cpp.
 Additional modules will be put in there as they are developed

 ### Troubleshooting

-Make sure you try the install with a fresh R session (go to “Session&gt;Restart R” to make sure)
+Make sure you try the install with a fresh R session (go to “Session\>Restart R” to make sure)

 If you run into an error, first off try updating your R packages.
 From there….